 Cluster Initialization

-For Raft storage, you MUST join before unsealing.
-This is different from file-based storage where you unseal first.
-The order matters because nodes need to establish Raft cluster membership while sealed.
+With Raft storage, join before unsealing.
+This is different from file-based storage.
+Nodes need to establish Raft cluster membership while sealed.

-# On Node 2 (cloud node, will be initial leader)
+# On Node 2 (will be initial leader)

 docker-compose up -d